Some very powerful people have become extremely interested in your cat or dog.

 “There are numerous opportunities for pharmaceutical companies to corrupt the marketing of animal medicine because nobody really checks them.
 These people make a lot of money because nobody questions them and the animals get the short end of the stick.
 Vets can do whatever they want without fear of malpractice suits because dogs are property and their value is insufficient to be much of a threat.”

-While I knew this was a very dangerous problem I didn’t realize was how strong a hold the pharmaceutical companies have on vets – and why animal pharmaceuticals have become so important to the major pharmaceutical companies.
+I knew this was a very dangerous problem.
+What I didn’t realize was how strong a hold the pharmaceutical companies have on vets.
+Or why animal pharmaceuticals have become so important to the major pharmaceutical companies.

 And why they should be important to you.